Why Can’t Men Refrain from Looking at Photos of Sexy Women and Fantasizing?

 - Taking action to meet another person in real life – never

-I know I’m not the final arbiter of such things, but since this is my blog and at the top of the page it says “Understand Men.
-Find Love,” I’m going to suggest that many men see things like I do.
+I know I’m not the final arbiter of such things, but since this is my blog, I’m going to suggest that many men see things as I do.